dianadauksa/weather-report/README.md

 # weather-report

-**PHP, HTML and CSS code based projext for a simple weather reporting program**
+**PHP, HTML and CSS code based project for a simple weather reporting program**

  * Project includes the use of [OpenWeatherMap PHP API](https://packagist.org/packages/cmfcmf/openweathermap-php-api) package for accessing the OpenWeatherMap API data with PHP package, in addition to official OpenWeatherMap API documentation, see also [documentation for the package used](https://christianflach.de/OpenWeatherMap-PHP-API/).